tanvincible/tanvincible.github.io/index.markdown

 # tanvincible

 Hi there! 👋
-I'm **Tanvi Pooranmal Meena**.
+I'm **Tanvi Pooranmal Meena** — a builder, thinker, and problem-solver.

-I build things with code, explore number theory, and focus on simplifying complex problems.
+I’m passionate about **number theory**, **machine learning**, and **quantum computing**, and I spend my time simplifying complex challenges.

-This site features my projects and work.
+This site is a reflection of my work, thoughts, and the things I’m learning.

 ## About Me